redmunds/brackets-preferences-viewer/README.md

 brackets-preferences-viewer
 ===========================

-Brackets Extension to View Preferences in bottom panel
+Brackets Extension to View Local Storage in bottom panel.
+This was formerly called the "Preferences" Viewer, but Brackets preferences are now stored in JSON files.

 ## Overview